Baqend/guide/src/jsclient.md

 });
 ```

-You can check with the `isReady` field, if an entity is already be resolved or not.
+You can check with the `isReady` field, if an entity is already resolved.
 ```js
 DB.Todo.load('7b2c...').then(function(firstTodo) {
     console.log(firstTodo.doNext.isReady); // false
 });
 ```

-To resolve such unresolved entities, you can use the `load()` method of the unresolved entity.
+To resolve unresolved entities, you can use the `load()` method of the unresolved entity.
 ```js
 firstTodo.doNext.load(function() {
   console.log(firstTodo.doNext.isReady); // true